 Leeds Rhinos want to sign a 'quality' player for the 2013 Super League season

-Leeds chief executive Gary Hetherington insists the Super League champions remain in the hunt for a 'quality' signing for the 2013 season.
+Chief executive Gary Hetherington insists Leeds remain in the hunt for a 'quality' signing for the 2013 season.

 The Headingley Carnegie club have signed Mitch Achurch from the Penrith Panthers for next season while they have also been linked with a move for Salford centre Joel Moon.